'World's Best' Escape Artist Matt Johnson Death-Defying Performance

-'World's Best' Escape Artist Matt Johnson on His Nerve-Racking Artistry and His Love of 'Living on the Edge'
+'World's Best' Escape Artist Matt Johnson on His Nerve-Racking Artistry and 'Living on the Edge' (Exclusive)

 "No matter how much training you've done, every time is like the first time," acclaimed escapologist Matt Johnson says of getting shackled and locked inside a glass box filled with water from which he must either escape or risk drowning.
 "And every single time I go under, I think to myself, 'I do not want to be here.'"